ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 be revealed otherwise and therefore reduce the size of the anonymity set of Clients using a gateway.
 For example, if a relay chooses to rate limit or block an abusive Client, this means that any Client requests which are not treated this way are known to be non-abusive by the gateway.
-Clients should consider the likelihood of such differential treatment and the privacy risks when using a relay.
+Clients need to consider the likelihood of such differential treatment and the privacy risks when using a relay.